Account console settings

 Account settings

-The following sections highlight a few of the common settings that you may want to consider when setting up your account and product environment.
+The following sections highlight a few of the common settings that you may want to consider when setting up your account.

 Two-factor authentication and SSO